turingschool/gear-up/journey-mapping.markdown

 4. **Capture easy and painful points in process:** Engage your user to understand what _thoughts_ and _feelings_ arise through the process.
 What parts are joyful?
 What parts are frustrating?
 5. **Capture parallel staff experiences (OPTIONAL):** If there is a staff member in your group, engage them and inquire about their experience of the joy and pain points along your user's journey?
 Why do they do what they do at those intersections?

-By the end of the session, take a photo of your journey map and submit it here: https://docs.google.com/a/casimircreative.com/forms/d/e/1FAIpQLScIhuqFSXaVGEHKd2njlKuJnq2NrDwHAfMGQswu6jEjxYxs_Q/viewform.
+By the end of the session, take a photo of your journey map and submit it [here](https://docs.google.com/a/casimircreative.com/forms/d/e/1FAIpQLScIhuqFSXaVGEHKd2njlKuJnq2NrDwHAfMGQswu6jEjxYxs_Q/viewform).

 ## Resources and Inspiration